-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2018 and 2017, the Center reported a liability of \$201,486 and \$211,436, respectively for its net pension liability.
-The net pension liability was measured as of June 30, 2018 and 2017, respectively, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2018 and 2017.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2019 and 2018, the Center reported a liability of \$191,536 and \$201,486, respectively for its net pension liability.
+The net pension liability was measured as of June 30, 2018 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2018.

-For the year ended June 30, 2018 and 2017 the Center recognized pension expense of \$12,050 and \$20,917, respectively.
+For the years ended June 30, 2019 and 2018, the Center recognized pension expense of \$12,050 each year.

-Schedule of Changes in Total Pension Liability- The Center's changes in total pension liability are as follows for the year ended June 30:
+Schedule of Changes in Total Pension Liability- The Center's changes in total pension liability are as follows for the years ended June 30: